wade-cheng/wade-cheng.github.io/src/blog/7/index.typ

 // TODO: webm files?

-I need to be very very explicit about this.
+#smallcaps[I need to be very very explicit about this.]

 There is a mannerism I partake in.
 The sound of understanding, "aaaaah,"
 // <!-- footnote: at least two a's-->